npulidog/awareness-training.owasp/README.md

 - **Assumptions:** Familiarity with programming, basic cybersecurity concepts, and secure development practices.

 ## Training Format
-This training combines **story-driven narratives** and **interactive coding exercises**.
-Participants follow the journey of a fictional development team (*SecureDevSquad*) as they encounter and solve real-world security challenges.
-Each lesson includes:
+This training is hosted on the company's **learning platform (Campus)** and consists of self-paced modules that incorporate:
-- A relatable story illustrating the vulnerability.
+- **Story-driven narratives** to illustrate real-world security challenges.
-- Hands-on coding exercises to identify and fix issues.
+- **Interactive coding exercises** directly embedded in the platform.
-- Key takeaways and actionable steps.
+- **Quizzes and assessments** to reinforce key concepts.

 ## Duration
-- **Total Training Time:** 6 hours
+- **Total Estimated Time:** 6-8 hours.
-  - **3 Modules**, each lasting 2 hours.
+  - Each module takes approximately **30-45 minutes** to complete.
-  - Includes breaks and Q&A sessions.
+  - Participants can complete the training over a span of **1-2 weeks**, depending on their schedule.

 ## Learning Objectives
 By the end of this training, participants will be able to: